Title: Following Jesus

 I don’t suppose by any stretch of the imagination that these three parables in chapter four compose all of his parables and all of his teaching that day.

-Here is my fear: I worry that something so familiar might cause us to miss something beautiful – that you might get drowsy and nod off while moving through familiar waters.
+Here is my fear: I worry that something so familiar might cause us to miss something beautiful – that you might get drowsy and nod off while moving through familiar waters on the Sea of Galilee.
 You’ve heard this story before – maybe have taught it – maybe have preached it.
 Today’s message can sound a bit devotionalistic.
 That’s a word I made up – meaning: Instead of good, sound, biblical preaching, you might feel a bit like you got your devotional thought for the day.
 That isn’t my goal and I’ll do my best not to make it seem that way.

-Story: This past Thursday night to Friday morning, I woke up in the middle of the night and began to contemplate God.
+Story: Recently, I woke up in the middle of the night and began to contemplate God.
 I was praying and just trying to wrap my mind around how big God is.
 I tried defining or understanding the trinity.
 That alone took me to depths of humility that are hard to explain.
 I think this can be a good exercise, but mostly leads to futility and frustration.
 The truth is that no mind can conceive the height and depth and breadth and width of God’s existence.
 He cannot be explained, contained or imagined.